rajinachaudhari/skincare-ecommerce-FAQ-RAG-Chatbot/README.md

 A: See optional deployment guides: Docker, Streamlit UI, FastAPI backend.

 **Q: Is this production-ready?**
-A: The core functionality is solid, but consider adding error handling, logging, and testing before production.
+A: The core functionality is good, but consider adding error handling, logging, and testing before production.

 ---

-## 📚 Resources
+##  Resources

 - [LangChain Documentation](https://docs.langchain.com/)
 - [FAISS Library](https://github.com/facebookresearch/faiss)